-The Electoral Commissioner is responsible for the overall management and operation of the Australian Electoral Commisson (AEC).
-Assisting the Electoral Commissioner are the Deputy Electoral Commissioner, three first assistant commissioners, seven assistant commissioners, the Chief Finance Officer and the Chief Legal Officer.
+The Electoral Commissioner is responsible for the overall management and operation of the Australian Electoral Commission (AEC).
+Assisting the Electoral Commissioner are the Deputy Electoral Commissioner and three first assistant commissioners.

 The AEC has a three-tier structure:

-There are three divisions in the national office – the Election Operations and Reform Division, the Capability Division and the Network Operations Division – headed by the agency's three first assistant commissioners.
-The First Assistant Commissioner Election Operations and Reform Division is the National Election Manager.
+There are three divisions in the national office – the Service Delivery Division, the Enabling and Regulation Division and the Organisational Transformation Division – headed by the agency's three first assistant commissioners.
+The First Assistant Commissioner, Service Delivery Division is the National Election Manager.

 Divisional offices are responsible for electoral administration within each electoral division.
-There are 150 electoral divisions in Australia and each division is represented by a member of the House of Representatives.
-Divisional offices administer the conduct of elections, manage the electoral roll and carry out public awareness activities.
+There are 150 electoral divisions in Australia and each electoral division is represented by a member of the House of Representatives.
+Divisional offices are responsible for the conduct of elections, manage the electoral roll and carry out public awareness activities.
 Some divisional offices stand alone, while others are co-located in larger work units.

 |Position||Legislative provision for existence of role||Current occupant||Current term|